 Microwave caramels dipped in chocolate and finished with a sprinkle of sea salt.

-These microwave sea salt caramels make the perfect holiday gift, and they’re a fun and festive addition to any dessert table.
-Salt is really such a crucial part of cooking, and using the right type of salt can really turn an ordinary dish into something extraordinary.
+These homemade microwave caramels make the perfect holiday gift, and they’re a fun and festive addition to any dessert table.

 Microwave Caramels Video